sclorg/rhscl2dockerfile/rhscl-charter.md

 docker run -v /mine/my.cnf:/etc/my.cnf mysql
 ```

-For kubernetes environment, where mounting configuration is not easy right now, docker containers will accept environment variables, that will (if defined) cause adding appropriate option to the appropriate config file during start.
-These environment variables won't be documented and will be used only in cases the configuration is not possible to be changed by mounting a volume as mentioned above (e.g. OpenShift needs to pass environment variables only).
+For kubernetes environment, where mounting configuration is not easy currently, docker containers may accept environment variables, that will (if defined) cause adding appropriate option to the appropriate config file during start.
+Changing configuration this way won't be documented and will be used only in cases the configuration is not possible to be changed by passing own configuration file as mentioned above (OpenShift needs to pass environment variables only).

-The environemtn variables will have common prefix for every configuration file, for example:
+The environment variables for adjusting configuration will have common prefix for every configuration file, for example:

-* `POSTGRESQL_CONFIG` for `postgresql.conf`
+* `POSTGRESQL_CONFIG_` for `postgresql.conf`
-* `MYSQL_CONFIG` for `my.cnf`
+* `MYSQL_CONFIG_` for `my.cnf`
-* `MONGOD_CONFIG` for `mongod.conf`
+* `MONGOD_CONFIG_` for `mongod.conf`
-* `MONGOS_CONFIG` for `mongos.conf`
+* `MONGOS_CONFIG_` for `mongos.conf`

 Then user may define the following variables during container start:

 ```
-POSTGRESQL_CONF_SHARED_BUFFERS=true
+POSTGRESQL_CONFIG_shared_buffers=true
-MYSQL_CONF_FT_MIN_WORD_LEN=4
+MYSQL_CONFIG_ft_min_word_len=4
-MONGODB_CONF_SMALL_FILES=1
+MONGOD_CONFIG_smallfiles=1
-MONGODB_CONF_SHARD_SMALL_FILES=1
+MONGOS_CONFIG_smallfiles=false
 ```

 Defining those variables will cause: